Cleanse/events/README.md

 - [x] The teams to groups ratio will be an option on creation.
 - [x] Teams can be either **manually or randomly** placed into groups.
 - [x] Generate *Best-of-**X*** matches that match all teams in your respective group.
-- [Yes/No] For the overlay, should advancing to the next match be manually controlled (due to scoreboard)?

 ### Tournament
 - [ ] Generate *Best-of-**X*** single-elimination bracket.